Updated: November 2023

 Scientists like Konstantinos Farsalinos have advised vapers to use high-nicotine e-liquids for some time.
 The thing is, we often think we are reducing our nicotine intake when we switch to a lower nicotine strength, but sometimes we are just vaping more.

 So if you are trying to stretch your e-liquid, it makes sense to switch to a stronger nicotine strength as you’ll need less e-liquid to satisfy the same nicotine cravings.

 If you’re using the low wattages and high resistances we recommended in the previous steps, you’re best off avoiding high VG e-liquids (such as those with a VG:PG ratio of 70:30 or 80:20).
 Instead, look to e-liquids with a VG:PG in the region of 50:50.

 High VG e-liquids are thicker than PG e-liquids.
 Low-resistance coils have wider ports in order to handle the extra thickness and the mesh design of many sub-ohm coils also helps.
 But high resistance coils usually lack those features and work better with high PG e-liquids such as Halo or Vampire Vape.

 Nicotine salts give a smoother throat hit, and they may also deliver nicotine faster.
 While not everyone agrees with this, I personally find I seem to get a stronger, faster hit from nicotine salts than from regular e-liquid.

-If you’re looking to make your e-liquid last longer, it might be well worth trying nicotine salts, such as Halo Salts or Ohm Brew, to see if this is the same for you.
+If you’re looking to make your e-liquid last longer, it might be well worth trying nicotine salts, such as Halo Salts or the Ohm Boy SLT range, to see if this is the same for you.
 On the other hand, if throat hit is important for you, the smoothness of nicotine salts might not help much, and regular e-liquids are probably a better option.